strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/installation/cli.md

 #### Yarn (optional)

-You can also use **yarn** if you want [here](https://yarnpkg.com/en/docs/getting-started) are the instructions to get started with it.
+[yarn](https://yarnpkg.com/getting-started/install) can also be used to run Strapi CLI tools.

 #### Databases

-Strapi currently support the following databases.
+Strapi currently supports the following databases:

 | Database   | Minimum version |
 | ---------- | --------------- |